Natural selection at work:

 in deeper water.

 Could natural selection explain this pattern?
-Michael Fawcett1 thought
+Researcher Michael Fawcett thought

 so and formulated a hypothesis to test.
 He found that predators,

-such as octopi, starfish, and crabs, were more abundant in southern
+such as octopuses, starfish, and crabs, were more abundant in southern

 California than in northern California.
 Perhaps intense predation